FantasyofPerfectCode/great-expectations/Notes/Why get to first principles.md

 # Why get to first principles

 I stated I would like to agree on some axioms to help build an argument for TDD.
+In this context, by axioms, what I really mean are those claims that anyone who is a professional developer would agree upon.
+If we are arguing based on 2 different assumptions, we are probably arguing about 2 different things.

 Damien asked why?
 What are we trying to achieve?